Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-The extra piece $\mathcal{R}_L$ is obtained from the multipole expansion of the pseudo-tensor $\mathcal{M}(\tau)$.\epubtkFootnote{We mean the fully-fledge $\mathcal{M}(\tau)$; i.e., \emph{not} the formal object $\mathcal{M}(\overline{\tau})$.} Hence the radiation-reaction functions do depend on the behaviour of the field far away from the matter source (as physical intuition already told us).
-The explicit expression reads
+The piece $\mathcal{R}_L\ab$ is obtained from the multipole expansion of the pseudo-tensor $\mathcal{M}(\tau\ab)$.\footnote{We mean the fully-fledge $\mathcal{M}(\tau\ab)$; i.e., \emph{not} the formal object $\mathcal{M}(\overline{\tau}\ab)$.} Hence the radiation-reaction functions do depend on the behaviour of the field far away from the matter source (as physical intuition already told us).
+The explicit expression reads \citep{PB02}

-The fact that the multipolar expansion $\mathcal{M}(\tau)$ is the source term for the function $\mathcal{R}_L$ is the consequence of the matching equation~\eqref{matchingeq}.
-The specific contributions due to $\mathcal{R}_L$ in the post-Newtonian metric~\eqref{hgen1} are associated with tails of waves~\cite{BD88, B93}.
-Notice that, remarkably, the $\mathcal{FP}$ regularization deals with the bound of the integral at $r=0$, in contrast with Eq.~\eqref{FL} where it deals with the bound at $r=+\infty$.
-The weighting function $\gamma_\ell(z)$ therein, where $z$ extends up to infinity in contrast to the analogous function $\delta_\ell(z)$ in Eq.~\eqref{FL}, is simply related to it by $\gamma_\ell(z)\equiv-2\delta_\ell(z)$; such definition is motivated by the fact that the integral of that function is normalized to one:\epubtkFootnote{Though the latter integral is \emph{a priori} divergent, its value can be determined by invoking complex analytic continuation in $\ell\in\mathbb{C}$.}

-The post-Newtonian metric \eqref{hgen1} is now fully determined.
-However let us now prove a more interesting alternative formulation of it, derived in Ref.~\cite{BFN05}.
+The fact that the multipolar expansion $\mathcal{M}(\tau\ab)$ is the source term for the function $\mathcal{R}_L\ab$ is the consequence of the matching equation \eqref{matchingeq}.
+The specific contributions due to $\mathcal{R}_L\ab$ in the post-Newtonian metric \eqref{hgen1} are associated with gravitational wave tails.
+Notice that the FP regularization deals with the bound of the integral at $r=0$ in Eq.~\eqref{RL}, while in Eq.~\eqref{FL} it deals with the bound at $r=+\infty$.
+The weighting function $\gamma_\ell(z)$ therein, where $z$ extends up to infinity in contrast to the analogous function $\delta_\ell(z)$ in Eq.~\eqref{FL}, is simply related to it by $\gamma_\ell(z)\equiv-2\delta_\ell(z)$; such definition is motivated by the fact that the integral of that function is normalized to one: $\int_1^{+\infty} \dd z\,\gamma_\ell(z) = 1$.\footnote{Though the latter integral is \emph{a priori} divergent, its value can be determined by invoking complex analytic continuation in $\ell\in\mathbb{C}$.} The post-Newtonian metric \eqref{hgen1} is now fully determined.
+However, let us now prove an interesting alternative formulation of the metric.

-\begin{theorem} The expression of the post-Newtonian field in the near zone of a post-Newtonian source, satisfying correct boundary conditions at infinity (no incoming radiation), reads
+\begin{theorem} \citep{BFN05} The expression of the post-Newtonian field in the near zone of a post-Newtonian source, satisfying correct boundary conditions at infinity (no incoming radiation), reads

-The first term represents a particular solution of the hierarchy of post-Newtonian equations, while the second one is a homogeneous multipolar solution of the wave equation, of the ``anti-symmetric'' type that is regular at the origin $r=0$ located inside the source, and parametrized by the multipole-moment functions~\eqref{RL}. \end{theorem}
+The first term represents a particular solution of the hierarchy of PN equations, while the second one is a homogeneous multipolar solution of the wave equation, of the ``anti-symmetric'' type that is regular at the origin $r=0$ located inside the source, and parametrized by the multipole-moment functions \eqref{RL}. \end{theorem} Let us be more precise about the meaning of the first term in Eq.~\eqref{hgen2}.
+Indeed such term is made of the formal expansion of the standard retarded integral \eqref{dalembertian} when $c\rightarrow\infty$, but acting on a \emph{post-Newtonian} source term $\overline{\tau}\ab$,